wpaccessibility/wp-a11y-docs/docs/topics/forms/fieldsets/legend.md

 # Legend with a fieldset

 A [legend](https://developer.mozilla.org/en-US/docs/Web/HTML/Reference/Elements/legend) serves as the name (caption) of grouped form fields in a `<fieldset>`.
-Screen readers read this legend aloud for each input field within the fieldset, making the connection clear even without visual information.
+Most screen readers read this legend aloud the first input field within the fieldset, making the connection clear even without visual information.
 Keep the content of the legend short and descriptive.

 ```html
 <fieldset>